crcdng/hen-metaverse-tutorial-1/Tutorial.md

 <script src="main.js"></script>
 ```

-before the closing `</body>` tag at near the end of the file.
+after the first `<script src...` and before the closing `</head>` tag.
 Save both files, and Live Server should update the scene in the browser window.

 Now move the green cursor over the image and click on it.
 Its [Hic et Nunc page](https://www.hicetnunc.xyz/objkt/181212) opens in a new tab.